 I notice I have limits.
-Why do I have limits?
-Why are limits?
 What are they doing there?
 This is an important question to ask.
 I hope you’ll see why in this post.

 This is an exploration requiring careful observation.

 It’s too easy to assume all our limits are bad or wrongful and should be eliminated.
-This runs counter to my own observation; some limits are very useful for certain periods of time.
-Yet too often we read about going beyond our limits as if it were always a positive thing.
+This runs counter to my own observation; some are very useful for certain periods of time.
+Yet too often we read about going beyond ours as if it were always a positive thing.

 The point of a limit is the point of any boundary or barrier or wall:

 - clarity about what’s inside, and what’s outside